 About the Labour Relations Board

-The Labour Relations Board (LRB) is an independent adjudicative body responsible for the application and interpretation of PEI labour laws.
-The Board receives applications, complaints and appeals from employees, employers, unions and the labour/management community on a variety of employment and labour-related matters.
+The Labour Relations Board (LRB) is an independent adjudicative body responsible for the application and interpretation of PEI Labour Act.
+The Board receives applications from employees, employers, unions and the labour/management community on a variety of labour-related matters.

 Role of the Labour Relations Board

 Through the authority of the PEI Labour Act and regulations, the LRB processes and investigates applications and resolves or hears workplace matters brought before it.

 What types of labour matters will the LRB adjudicate?

 Trade Union Certification - forming a union to represent groups of employees in collective bargaining over terms and conditions of employment

 - Amendment of Certification Order - Request changes to an existing certification

 - Revocation of Certification Order -Changing employees from union to non-union status

 - Voluntary Recognition – An employer voluntarily recognizes and bargains with a trade union.